 If the interviewer doesn’t think that you’re interested in the job, they won’t give it to you.
 It’s that simple.
 So many employers are trying to cut down their turnaround, and finding an employee that’s passionate and committed will always be a top priority.

 Producing intelligent questions for your interviewer will definitely reflect well onto you.
-We’d say, opt for questions that might give you a chance to sell yourself a little bit more.
+Opt for questions that might give you a chance to sell yourself a little bit more.

 Make your interview memorable, and make sure your action plan has a powerful ending.
 Think of it as a story.